 On previous voyages we have required applicants to come visit the ship in person for an in-person interview.
-On this voyage, we'll save you the time and expense of a trip to Lunenburg and arrange an interview with you by phone or Skype instead.
+On this voyage, we'll save you the time and expense of a trip to Lunenburg and arrange an interview with you by phone or online video conference instead.
 It's still important for you to see Picton Castle, including what the accommodations are like, how we eat meals, what the bathroom/shower situation is, what you'll be doing when you stand a watch, and so on, so we'll recommend some videos for you to watch that give you the full tour.

 How Long to Sign On?